metrorailings/OwlBlog/content/posts/week-2-insights-1.md

 I cannot for the life of me fathom why Indianapolis' defense is playing so few men in the box.
 Eberflus has to be completely spooked by this Rams passing offense.

+Michael Lombardi credibly slamming Carson Wentz for playing poorly.
+Pretty clear Wentz is no longer a serviceable quarterback.

 ***

 ## Raiders @ Steelers